AlexTatner/react-native-lottie-example/README.md

 # react-native-lottie-example

-A simple example to show how lottie animations
+A simple example to show lottie animations

 ## screenshots
 ![Image of application](./screenshots/listOfAnimations.png)